 Strength is the foundation of performance.
-When all else is equal, a strong guy will run faster, hit harder, and last longer than a weakling.
+When all else is equal, a strong guy will run faster, hit harder, and last longer than an average Joe.
 Find out how strong you are with the deadlift, which tests your legs, hips, back, and grip.

 Estimate your deadlift one-rep max—the most weight you can lift for one rep—and compare it to the calculations below.

-- Less than your body weight = Damn, you're weak
+- Less than your bodyweight = You're a novice

-A 200-pound guy who can deadlift 300 pounds for one rep is pretty strong.
-If your number falls in the weak or average categories, see below for tips on how to bring it up.
+A 200-lb guy who can deadlift 300lbs for one rep is pretty strong.
+If your number falls in the novice or average categories, see below for tips on how to bring it up.

 1) As you lift the bar on a rep, increase your speed.
 Start firmly from the floor and try to go faster as you approach the locked-out position.